Secondary education in Cyprus: Grades 11 and 12

 In grade 11, students must choose 1 out of 6 available "directions".
 To enter a specific direction, you must have taken the relevant exam(s) in the subject(s) which the direction requires.
 The exams you must have taken for each direction are already examined in the corresponding grade 10 courses.
 You have the ability to enter any grade 11 direction from any grade 10 course, though students may have to take extra exams if the direction you wish to follow is outside of the scope of the course you already followed.
 This system has been criticised for being flawed and harsh for students, as many will have to pay for private lessons to cover the subject they must be examined in to enter the direction they wish, since they hadn't done the relevant advanced lessons in their course.

 In grade 12, students continue the direction they chose in grade 11, though the ability to change directions remains, so long they have taken the relevant exams in the subjects required.

 School holidays

+See also Public holidays in Cyprus.

-School holidays in secondary education are: 1 October, 28 October, 24 December to January 6 (winter break), 30 January, 25 March, 1 April, 1 May and 11 June.
+School holidays in secondary education are: 1 October, 28 October, the two-week period from 24 December to January 6 (winter break), 30 January, 25 March, 1 April, 1 May and 11 June.

-Holidays with different dates every year are: Green Monday, Holy Monday to 2nd Sunday of Easter (spring break).
+Holidays with different dates every year are: Green Monday, the two-week period from Holy Monday to 2nd Sunday of Easter (spring break) and Monday of the Holy Spirit.